jindaczmatrix/torgo_inference/README.md

 # Torgo_Testing/Torgo Inference:

-This repository contains files related to running ASR training to post processing the ASR transcripts using spell correction.
+This repository contains files related to running ASR training to post processing the ASR transcripts using spelling correction.
 Follow the files below to understand the whole process.

 ### **General Guidelines:**